Possible Chinese balloon tracker: Where is it headed next?

-ST. LOUIS (KTVI) — A massive high altitude balloon passed through the St. Louis area Friday afternoon.
+A massive high-altitude balloon passed through the St. Louis area Friday afternoon.
 It could be a Chinese spy balloon, which officials have warned will pass through the central United States on Friday.

 It may be approaching Nashville, Tennessee, by this evening.
 The exact location may be hard to pinpoint because the balloon may also be steerable and could change direction.
 It has been spotted near sensitive US military installations.